This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Mobility issues, which can cause a weakened immune system and premature aging

-Keep in mind, however, high-quality medical care combined with aggressive treatment can help your child tremendously.
-It’s important to speak with your child’s physician and figure the best course of treatment and proper therapies for the best chances of a long lifespan.
+However, remember that high-quality medical care combined with aggressive treatment can help your child tremendously.
+It’s important to speak with your child’s physician and determine the best course of treatment and proper therapies for the best chances of a long lifespan.

 Lifelong Financial Assistance for Your Child's Birth Injury